 Q: Do I need my own professional malpractice insurance?

-A: No. Associate faculty are covered under Baylor University's insurance for malpractice.
+A: No. Associated faculty are covered under Baylor University's insurance for malpractice.

 Q: I am not a current Clinical Education Instructor / Site for Baylor DPT.
 Is that a problem?